cuboulder-MSD/digColl_yellowJacket/README.md

 # Yellow Jacket Collection
 ## Description
-[Enter abstract of the collection, often found on the landing page and provided by the project owner]
+The images in this collection consists of documents and photographs created by faculty, students, and staff in the course of operating an archaeological field school intermittently throughout 1955-1991 at an area known as the Joe Ben Wheat Complex, or Yellow Jacket, in southwestern Colorado.
+Yellow Jacket is notably recognized as one of the most important archaeological remnants of the Mesa Verde branch of Ancestral Puebloan culture.
+The digital objects available here reflect field documents, field notebooks, and images taken during site projects.
+All images are sourced from the Yellow Jacket collection in the University of Colorado Museum of Natural History (CUMNH) archives.
+Collection finding aid available at: [https://archives.colorado.edu/repositories/5/resources/2523](https://archives.colorado.edu/repositories/5/resources/2523)

-Permanent address to digital collection: []().<br /> Please use the same link when sharing or citing the collection.
+Permanent address to digital collection: [https://doi.org/10.60807/65e0-cb03](https://doi.org/10.60807/65e0-cb03).<br /> Please use the same link when sharing or citing the collection.
 ## Metadata
 ### Collection Name
-Name of the collection:
+Name of the collection: Yellow Jacket Collection
 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.